opendp/tumult-core/doc/installation.rst

 Tumult Core is built in `Python <https://www.python.org/>`__, so a Python installation is required to use it.
 It is compatible with Python 3.10 through 3.12.
-Tumult Core uses PySpark, users must have Python, Java, and PySpark versions that match the compatibility table below.
+Since Tumult Core uses PySpark for computation, users must have Python, Java, and PySpark versions that match the compatibility table below:

 +---------------+-------------------------+-------------------+
 | Python Version| PySpark Versions        | Java Versions     |